pranaOS/pranaOS/README.md

 # pranaOS
-A unix operating system written from scratch in c++
+A unix operating system written from scratch in c / c++

 # Build Instructions:
 - want to use pranaOS??